effekseer/docs_tool/source/en/ToolReference/rendererModel.md

 In the editor, external models reference entries registered in [Behavior](behavior.html).
 At runtime, provide external models when playing the effect, and specify the external model index on the rendering side.
+Also specify local or world coordinate space as needed.

 ### Configuration